A special place to live, work and visit

 The Peninsula is critical to the future liveability, sustainability and prosperity of the wider metropolitan region.
 As an area near to, but with a role distinct from, the growing metropolitan area, there are ever increasing pressures and demands placed on the Mornington Peninsula.

-As a result, Mornington Peninsula Shire Council is committed to maintaining the current 70% rural and 30% urban mix on the Peninsula.
-Development within the Urban Growth Boundary, whether within residential, commercial or other areas, will be of a type and scale that maintains the existing valued character of each town or settlement, or supports a change to a preferred future character
+As a result, Mornington Peninsula Shire Council is committed to its Green Wedge Management Plan and maintaining the current 70% rural and 30% urban mix on the Peninsula.
+The Council also seeks for development within the Urban Growth Boundary, whether within residential, commercial or other areas, to be of a type and scale that maintains the existing valued character of each town or settlement, or supports a change to a preferred future character.

 Habitat loss and decline

 Loss of habitat extent, quality and connection are common issues in the Mornington Peninsula.
 Some of the native coastal vegetation is secure on public land, including in the National Park along the Bass Strait coast, but population growth and applications for development will continue to create pressure for clearing in other areas.
 In addition, incremental damage to native vegetation from recreation, illegal clearing, vandalism and rubbish dumping are inevitable pressures of increasing resident and visitor populations.